freenandes/topo-da-mente/content/wardrobe/brands/ugg.md

 Positives:
 - Very comfortable.
-- Apparently durable looking at the sturdiness and construction quality.
+- Apparently durable, looking at the sturdiness and construction quality.
 - Organic materials that are also repurposed.

 Negatives: